void-linux/void-packages/Manual.md

 These are not all the packages the package needs at runtime, but only those that are not linked against.
 This variable is most useful for non-compiled programs.

+Finally, as a general rule, if something compiles the exact same way whether or not you add a particular package to `makedepends` or `hostmakedepends`, it shouldn't be added.

 <a id="repositories"></a>
 #### Repositories